 - Test new white hat niches: e-com, lead-gen, pay per call.
 Lower ROI but bigger long-term profits at the end.

 - Create a real business.
 Hire a team, rent an office, pay taxes.
 You’ll be 5X more effective than the average affiliate on the market.
 Be professional!

 14. Bonus question: Are you into cryptocurrencies?
 I know a lot of affiliates are getting into it this year and it’s been talked a lot lately in forums, Facebook groups, and whatnot.
 I’d just like to know a general opinion about it if possible 😉

 I was actually expecting this question from you 🙂

 Yep, I’m already in.
 I started from long-term investing but personally, I find Blockchain as a technology to be more interesting in general.

 I believe Blockchain to be the next biggest thing since the invention of the internet.

-The good thing is that investors from Silicon Valley are eager to invest in such projects, but the number of companies on Blockchain are very low now.
+The good thing is that investors from Silicon Valley are eager to invest in such projects, but the number of companies on Blockchain is very low now.
 So, this is a really good time to start developing your own products and make an ICO after that.
 Between playing with crypto-currencies and developing your own business for ICO, I’d choose the latter over the former!

-Thanks again.
-Andrew.
+Thanks again, Andrew.

 Affiliate World Asia 2017 is coming soon.
-I hope to put out a couple more blog posts out there before the conference, so stay tuned and sign up to my newsletter in case you haven’t registered yet!
+I hope to put a couple more blog posts out there before the conference, so stay tuned and sign up to my newsletter in case you haven’t registered yet!